Split Fiction PC Guide: Best settings for RTX 3070 and 3070 Ti

 - Gamma: 0

-The Nvidia RTX 3070 Ti is more powerful than the non-Ti model, which allows it to play Split Fiction at 4K with 60 FPS, provided you apply the right settings.
-At 4K resolution, the game looks breathtaking.
+The Nvidia RTX 3080 Ti launched around a year after the release of the non-Ti model and brings around 10-13% better performance on average, depending on the game.
+The higher performance allows it to run AAA titles with even higher graphical fidelity and frame rates as long as you use the right settings.

-Here are all the best graphics settings for Split Fiction on RTX 3070 Ti:
+Here are all the best settings for Split Fiction on RTX 3080 Ti:

 Display